25 Essential Japanese Transportation Phrases for Easy Travel

 The ultimate confirmation phrase.
 Ask someone on the platform before you get on.

-• 特急 (Tokkyū): Limited Express.
-Only stops at major stations (often requires a separate fee).
+- 特急 (Tokkyū): Limited Express.
+Only at major stations — usually requires a separate express fee on top of the base fare.

 4. On the Train & Bus: Confirming Stops